mmckelvy/notes/README.md

-# @mmckelvy/quicknote
+# Quicknote

-A simple command line tool to parse notes.
-Write your notes in markdown, follow a few basic conventions, quickly find the information you need.
+A simple command line tool to parse your notes.
+Write your notes in a single markdown file, run a few commands to keep track of your todos and filter by date range, tags, and custom metadata.

 ## Installation